 The natural crossover between the riding conditions and pedal systems used in cross-country mountain biking and gravel riding mean that a lot of mountain bike footwear is already well suited to gravel.

-For that reason, you’ll find a lot of the shoes in this list were originally designed for mountain biking.
+For that reason, you’ll find some of the shoes in this list were originally designed for mountain biking.

 The best gravel bike shoes, in order of score

 Fizik X5 Terra: £150 / €159 / $150

 Shimano RX8: £219.99 / $250

 Triban RC 520: £70